awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

   + Amazon RDS

 ### reservation/AmortizedUpfrontFeeForBillingPeriod<a name="reservation-details-A-AmortizedUpfrontFeeForBillingPeriod"></a>
 + **Description:** Describes how much of the upfront fee for this reservation is costing you for the billing period\.
-The initial upfront payment for All Upfront RIs and Partial Upfront RIs, amortized over this month\.
-Because there are no upfront fees for No Upfront RIs, the value for No Upfront RIs is `0`\.
+The initial upfront payment for all upfront RIs and partial upfront RIs, amortized over this month\.
+Because there are no upfront fees for no upfront RIs, the value for no upfront RIs is `0`\.
+We do not provide this value for Dedicated Host reservations at this time\.
+The change will be made in a future update\.
 + **Line items applicable:** RIFee
 + **Sample values:** `29.15`, `200.67`, `214.43`
 + **Services:**